 Daily movement for babies: why it’s important

-Getting your baby moving is good for his development, and so is play.
+Playing with your baby and getting your baby moving are good activities for your baby’s development.
 So when you put play and movement together every day, you and your baby are off to a great start.

 What to expect: babies and movement

-Tummy time is time your baby spends on her stomach while she’s awake.
-Having tummy time from soon after birth helps your baby build neck, head and upper body strength.
-Your baby needs this strength for learning other movements later on.
+Tummy time is time your baby spends on his stomach while he’s awake.
+Doing tummy time from soon after birth helps your baby build neck, head and upper body strength to crawl and pull to stand when he’s older.

-If your baby just can’t stand tummy time or keeps being sick, it can be a good idea to see your child and family health nurse or GP for a check-up.
+If your baby just doesn’t like tummy time or keeps being sick, it’s a good idea to see your child and family health nurse or GP for a check-up.

 Play ideas to encourage movement